Osaulius1/Pizza-app/README.md

 # Pizza-app
-This is a small full stack app that allows you to create a custom pizza order, calculates it's price and save it.
+This is a small full stack app that allows you to create custom pizza orders, calculates their price and save them in a list.

+I used .Net for backend and React for frontend.

-How to use the program:
+How to use the website:

 Select your pizza size.
 Select your pizza toppings.
 You must select at least one.